Eburonia/Japanese-Restaurant-Shibuya/README.md

 6. When in this repository, select the folder or create a folder where you want to copy the cloned directory.
 7. Go to the terminal and type: 'Git Clone https://github.com/Eburonia/Test-project.git' and press enter.
 The directory has been cloned now.

+### Downloading

+You can download the repository by following the next procedure:

+1. Login to the [GitHub](https://www.github.com/) website.
+2. On the left side of your screen, you can find a summary of all your repositories.
+Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya).
+3. Click on the 'Code' button next to the Green 'GitPod' button and then click on 'Download ZIP'.
+4. A .zip file of the repository content will be downloaded.

 <!-- Credits -->